kensington133/JS-vs-jQuery/README.md

 # Basic JavaScript Performance Testing
-Vanilla JavaScript performance on basic tasks such as executing an AJAX request and changing the value of and input.
+Vanilla JavaScript performance on basic tasks such as executing an AJAX request and changing the value of an input.